franza/continuate/README.md

 Description
 -----------

 To avoid callback hell you usually work with modules like `async` and its methods.
 Assume that you have a pretty complex function built upon `async#auto` or `async#parallel`, whatever.
 Here we read two data sources and pass data to data-handlers.
-If data-handlers are pretty complex we need to wrap them in `try/catch`:
+If data-handlers are pretty complex we will eventually want them to be wrapped in `try/catch` to avoid sudden failing of our app:

 ```javascript
 var async = require('async');